Gradient and Newton Boosting for Classification and Regression: The statistical view of boosting: three approaches for stagewise optimization

 \subsubsection{Line search}

 The update step in \eqref{boostupdate} is sometimes presented in the form $F_m(x)= F_{m-1}(x)+ \rho_m f_m(x)$ with $\rho_m\in\mathbb{R}$, where $\rho_m$ is found by doing an additional line-search $\rho_m=\argmin_{\rho\in\mathbb{R}} R^e\left(F_{m-1}+\rho f_m\right)$.
-We are not considering this approach explicitly here since, first, we assume that the set of base learners $\mathcal{S}$ is rich enough to include not just normalized base learners but base learners of any norm and, second, the line-search often cannot be done analytically and a second-order Taylor approximation is used instead, which then corresponds to a Newton step.
-This means that the latter case is essentially a version of hybrid gradient-Newton or Newton boosting.
+For gradient boosting, this has the advantage that the length of the gradient does not depend on the scaling of the loss function.
+However, we are not considering this approach explicitly here since, first, we assume that the set of base learners $\mathcal{S}$ is rich enough to include not just normalized base learners but base learners of any norm and, second, the line-search often cannot be done analytically and a second-order Taylor approximation is used instead.
+I.e., the latter case corresponds to a version of hybrid gradient-Newton or Newton boosting.